ptesser/swagger-utilities/README.md

 }
 ```

-Templates that you can find in this repository for **Typescript Angular** try to follow these rules:
+Templates, that you can find in this repository are for **Typescript Angular**, try to follow these rules:

 - https://gist.github.com/ptesser/d1c7aad4be339dd3a6fb7ee5471b7819
 - https://gist.github.com/ptesser/ef8c891dfc3a87d4d5136d9ad722eb7a